-Copyright © 2010, Association for the Advancement of Artificial Intelligence (www.aaai.org).
+Copyright © 2009, Association for the Advancement of Artificial Intelligence (www.aaai.org).
 All rights reserved.

-&lt;sup>1Semantic attachment is a term coined by Weyhrauch (1980) to describe the attachment of an interpretation to a predicate symbol using an external procedure.
+1Semantic attachment is a term coined by Weyhrauch (1980) to describe the attachment of an interpretation to a predicate symbol using an external procedure.

-The rest of the paper is structured as follows.
-In the next section, we describe a number of motivating examples.
+section, we describe a number of motivating examples.
 Then we specify an extension of PDDL and examine soundness and completeness of a planner relative to semantic attachments.
-Based on that, we describe our implementation of semantic attachments in the planning system Temporal Fast Downward.
-Our experience with using semantic attachments is reported in the experimental section.
+Based on that, we describe our implementations of semantic attachments in the planning systems FF and TFD.
+Our experience with using semantic attachments from a performance point of view is reported in the experimental section.
 Finally, we comment on related work and close with a conclusion and outlook.